mtl2034/rs-benchmark/README.md

   -multipart-concurrency int
     	concurrency to use for multipart requests (default 5) -multipart-size string
-    	Size of the multipart parts (default "5M")
+    	Size of the multipart chunks (default "5M") -pause
-  -pause
     	whether to pause between phases
   -prefix string